BorisMolch/pfrontend-temp/content/works/_index.md

 ---
 title: Works
-description: This is PatchXR works/info page text description.
+description: This is PatchXR works
 draft: true
 ---
 ## Patch
 Patch is a native VR authoring tool that lets you build brand new digital instruments and play electronic music in a 3D space like never before.